-NDEP Note to LCB Drafter: Sections 13, 14 and 15 apply to the "Design, Construction Operation and Maintenance" portion of the Public Water Systems Regulations, and it is assumed that these will be inserted within NAC 445A.65505 to .6731.

-- Sec.
-13. "Commission" has the meaning ascribed to it in NRS 445A.8075. - Sec.
-14. "District board of health" has the meaning ascribed to it in NRS 445A.812. - Sec.
-15. "State Board of Health" means the State Board of Health created pursuant to NRS 439,030. - Sec.
-16. NAC 445A.450 is hereby amended to read as follows: - 445A.450 As used in NAC 445A.450 to 445A.5405, inclusive, and sections 2 to 12, inclusive, of this regulation, unless the context otherwise requires: - 1.
-"Commission" has the meaning ascribed to it in NRS 445A.8075. - 2.
-"District board of health" has the meaning ascribed to it in NRS 445A.812. - 3.
-"Division" has the meaning ascribed to it in NRS 445A.814. - 4.
-"Federal Act" means the Safe Drinking Water Act, 42 U.S.C. §§ 300f et seq., as amended on August 6, 1996.
+Sec.
+13. "Commission" has the meaning ascribed to it in NRS 445A.8075.

+Sec.
+14. "District board of health" has the meaning ascribed to it in NRS 445A.812.

+Sec.
+15. "State Board of Health" means the State Board of Health created pursuant to NRS 439.030.

+445A.450 As used in NAC 445A.450 to 445A.5405, inclusive, and sections 2 to 12, inclusive, of this regulation, unless the context otherwise requires:

+1. "Commission" has the meaning ascribed to it in NRS 445A.8075.

+2. "District board of health" has the meaning ascribed to it in NRS 445A.812.

+3. "Division" has the meaning ascribed to it in NRS 445A.814.

+4. "Federal Act" means the Safe Drinking Water Act, 42 U.S.C. §§ 300f et seq., as amended on August 6, 1996.

-- 5. "Monitoring program" means a program developed by a public water system and approved by the Division or the appropriate district board of health to sample water quality from a sampling point for compliance purposes. - 6.
-"Primary standard" means a standard which specifies a maximum contaminant level for any constituent found in a public water supply which, if exceeded, may adversely affect the health of persons. - 7.
-"Public water system" has the meaning ascribed to it in NRS 445A.840 and includes a water authority in a county whose population is 400,000 or more. - 8.
-"Sampling point" means a location where water samples are taken for compliance purposes in accordance with the requirements for the specific contaminant or water quality parameters being monitored. - 9.
-"Sanitary survey" means an onsite review of the water source, facilities, equipment, operation and maintenance of a public water system for the purposes of evaluating the adequacy of such source, facilities, equipment, operation and maintenance for producing and distributing safe drinking water. - 10.
-"Secondary maximum contaminant level" means a maximum contaminant level adopted by the Commission for a constituent found in a public water supply that, if exceeded, may cause aesthetic concerns to a consumer. - 11.
-"Supplier of water" has the meaning ascribed to it in NRS 445A.845. - 12.
-"Treatment technique" means an enforceable water treatment process or procedure, required to be operated at a specified effectiveness for removal of a measurable surrogate contaminant, that public water systems must employ to ensure effective removal of other contaminants for which there is not a reliable, economical, technically feasible method to measure at levels of concern.
+5. "Monitoring program" means a program developed by a public water system and approved by the Division or the appropriate district board of health to sample water quality from a sampling point for compliance purposes.

+6. "Primary standard" means a standard which specifies a maximum contaminant level for any constituent found in a public water supply which, if exceeded, may adversely affect the health of persons.

+7. "Public water system" has the meaning ascribed to it in NRS 445A.840 and includes a water authority in a county whose population is 400,000 or more.

+8. "Sampling point" means a location where water samples are taken for compliance purposes in accordance with the requirements for the specific contaminant or water quality parameters being monitored.

+9. "Sanitary survey" means an onsite review of the water source, facilities, equipment, operation and maintenance of a public water system for the purposes of evaluating the adequacy of such source, facilities, equipment, operation and maintenance for producing and distributing safe drinking water.

+10. "Secondary maximum contaminant level" means a maximum contaminant level adopted by the Commission for a constituent found in a public water supply that, if exceeded, may cause aesthetic concerns to a consumer.

+11. "Supplier of water" has the meaning ascribed to it in NRS 445A.845.

+12. "Treatment technique" means an enforceable water treatment process or procedure, required to be operated at a specified effectiveness for removal of a measurable surrogate contaminant, that public water systems must employ to ensure effective removal of other contaminants for which there is not a reliable, economical, technically feasible method to measure at levels of concern.

-- 13. "Water authority" has the meaning ascribed to it in NRS 377B.040. - 14.
-The words and terms defined in 40 C.F.R. § 141.2 have the meanings ascribed to them in that section, as adopted by reference in NAC 445A.4525. - Sec.
-17. NAC 445A.4525 is hereby amended to read as follows:
+13. "Water authority" has the meaning ascribed to it in NRS 377B.040.

+14. The words and terms defined in 40 C.F.R. § 141.2 have the meanings ascribed to them in that section, as adopted by reference in NAC 445A.4525.

 445A.4525 1.
-The provisions of 40 C.F.R. §§ 141.1, 141.2, 141.4 to 141.42, inclusive, subsections (a) and (d) of 141.43, and 141.60 to [141.571,] 141.722, inclusive, of the "National Primary Drinking Water Regulations and appendices therein, as those provisions existed on July 1, [2005,] 2006, are hereby adopted by reference.
+The provisions of 40 C.F.R. §§ 141.1, 141.2, 141.4 to 141.42, inclusive, subsections (a) and (d) of § 141.43 [,] and §§ 141.60 to [141.571,] 141.722, inclusive,

+--9--LCB Draft of Revised Proposed Regulation R194-08 of the "National Primary Drinking Water Regulations.]" and related federal regulations applicable to public water systems, including all tables and appendices therein, as those provisions existed on July 1, [2005,] 2006, [and related federal regulations applicable to public water systems,] are hereby adopted by reference.